snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## Windows search box

 The Windows search box is removing the "Work" tab, but continues to support work search.
 Windows searches deliver work results only for documents initially, with more content types returned as quickly as possible.
-With these changes, UX changes are also coming to the Windows search box.
+UX changes are also coming to the Windows search box.

 ## Is enterprise branding on Bing.com being removed?